 Is Lyme disease an autoimmune disease?

-Lyme disease has been found to be an autoimmune disease.
+Lyme disease has been linked with autoimmune diseases.
 This finding is supported by the fact that many people who have Lyme disease have antibodies in their blood against their own tissue, which is a sign of autoimmunity.
 In addition, some areas of the brain may be damaged due to inflammation caused by Lyme disease.
 Inflammation is also seen in other neurological (nerve and brain) disorders that are thought to be autoimmune diseases; for instance, multiple sclerosis (MS) and Guillain-Barre syndrome (GBS)(6).

 This immune response occurs as a result of antibodies produced by the body's own immune system attacking healthy cells and tissues.
 Antibodies are proteins that help protect us against infections, but in autoimmune diseases, these same protective agents attack healthy tissues by mistake.
 In addition to producing antibodies, our immune system can also produce other substances involved in inflammation (e.g., cytokines).
 These substances contribute to inflammation and tissue damage.

-Lyme disease is said to be an autoimmune disorder, but this is not necessarily true.
+Lyme disease is sometimes confused with being an autoimmune disorder, but this is not necessarily true.
 This is because it is a systemic bacterial infection.
-The reason why Lyme disease is considered an autoimmune disorder is because the body's immune system recognizes the cell that the tick-borne bacteria infects and hides in as foreign and attacks it, which can cause damage to healthy tissue(8).
-A previously healthy cell infected by the bacterium and attacked by the immune system doesn’t necessarily indicate an autoimmune response since the body is targeting an infected cell.
+The reason why Lyme disease can be mistaken for an autoimmune disorder is because the body's immune system recognizes the cell that the tick-borne bacteria infects and hides in as foreign and attacks it, which can cause damage to healthy tissue(8).

 The immune system's response to Lyme disease also causes some symptoms that might be confused with those of autoimmune disorders as they are similar (8).
 These symptoms include joint pain and fatigue.

 The scientific and medical communities have a lot to learn about Lyme disease.
 As a result, treatment is often inconsistent and misinformed.
-Whether or not it is an autoimmune disease is yet to be fully proven.
+The disease’s links with autoimmunity are yet to be fully proven.
 Lyme disease is also difficult to diagnose and can produce chronic health issues.
 However, there is hope, as current research is helping doctors understand and treat this condition better.

 If bitten by a tick and showing signs or symptoms of Lyme disease - particularly if living in an area known for Lyme disease or have recently traveled to one - consult your doctor.
 Early diagnosis and treatment are important to prevent more serious complications.